Attention Grounded Enhancement for Visual Document Retrieval: Abstract

 \section{Abstract}

-Visual document retrieval requires understanding heterogeneous and multi-modal content to satisfy information needs.
-Recent advances use screenshot-based document encoding with fine-grained late interaction, significantly improving retrieval performance.
+Visual document retrieval requires understanding heterogeneous and multi-modal content to satisfy implicit information needs.
+Recent advances use screenshot-based document encoding with fine-grained late interaction to encode holistic information and capture nuanced alignments, significantly improving retrieval performance.
 However, retrievers are still trained with coarse global relevance labels, without revealing which regions support the match.
 As a result, retrievers tend to rely on surface-level cues and struggle to capture implicit semantic connections, hindering their ability to handle non-extractive queries.
-To alleviate this problem, we propose a \textbf{A}ttention-\textbf{G}rounded \textbf{RE}triever \textbf{E}nhancement (AGREE) framework.
-AGREE leverages cross-modal attention from multimodal large language models as proxy local supervision to guide the identification of relevant document regions.
-During training, AGREE combines local signals with the global signals to jointly optimize the retriever, enabling it to learn not only whether documents match, but also which content drives relevance.
-Experiments on the challenging ViDoRe V2 benchmark show that AGREE significantly outperforms the global-supervision-only baseline.
+To improve fine-grained relevance modeling, we propose a \textbf{A}ttention-\textbf{G}rounded \textbf{RE}triever \textbf{E}nhancement (AGREE) framework.
+AGREE leverages cross-modal attention from multimodal large language models (MLLMs) as proxy supervision to guide the retriever in identifying relevant document regions.
+Specifically, AGREE extracts attention maps from the MLLM that highlight which document regions are attended to based on the query.
+These attention scores serve as local, region-level relevance signals.
+During training, AGREE combines local signals with the global document-level relevance label to jointly optimize the retriever.
+This dual-level supervision enables the model to learn not only whether documents match, but also which content drives relevance.
+Experiments on the challenging visual document retrieval benchmark, ViDoRe V2, show that AGREE significantly outperforms the global-supervision-only baseline by 12.82\% and 5.03\% in terms of average nDCG@1 and nDCG@5.
 Quantitative and qualitative analyses further demonstrate that AGREE promotes deeper alignment between query terms and document regions, moving beyond surface-level matching toward more accurate and interpretable retrieval.
-Our code is available at: \url{https://anonymous.4open.science/r/AGREE-2025}.
+Our code is available at: \url{https://github.com/VickiCui/AGREE}.

 \ccsdesc[500]{Information systems~Retrieval models and ranking}

 \keywords{visual document retrieval, information retrieval, fine-grained late interaction, vision language models}